Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 ##### Angular GroupGuard service

 Consider the [group.guard.ts](./SPA/src/app/group.guard.ts).
-Here, we are checking whether the token for the user has the `_claim_names` claim, which indicates that the user has too many group memberships.
+Here, we are checking whether the token for the user's ID token has the `_claim_names` claim, which indicates that the user has too many group memberships.
 If so, we redirect the user to the [overage](./SPA/src/app/overage/overage.component.ts) component.
 There, we initiate a call to MS Graph API's `https://graph.microsoft.com/v1.0/me/memberOf` endpoint to query the full list of groups that the user belongs to.
 Finally we check for the designated `groupID` among this list.

 ```typescript
 @Injectable()